5 things you can do to boost your child’s resilience

 4. Teach skills to manage emotions

 With the right socio-emotional skills like self-awareness and self-control, children learn to be in tune with their feelings and consider the consequences of their actions.
 This helps them make better decisions that will aid them at every stage of their academic development, at home and later in life.
-In fact, emotional coaching is the key to raising resilient and happy children, according to American psychologist John Gottman who has conducted research on emotional intelligence[DL2] .
+In fact, emotional coaching is the key to raising resilient and happy children, according to American psychologist John Gottman.

 The first step is to help your child recognise that it is normal to experience emotions, both positive and negative.
-Talking about their feelings helps them identify their emotions.
-It also provides an opportunity for you to help him cope and regulate his emotions like anger, jealousy and sadness.
+Talking about his feelings helps him identify his emotions.
+It also provides an opportunity for you to help him cope and regulate emotions like anger, jealousy and sadness.
 At the same time, be sure to walk the talk by modelling the right behaviour when managing your own emotions.

 5. Encourage grit and perseverance with smart goals